CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

 ## Task 2: Adding knowledge sources to the agent

-In this task, you will connect knowledge sources such as the product catalog, policy documents, and store website content to your agent, allowing it to provide AI-powered answers using Retrieval-Augmented Generation (RAG).
+In this task, you will connect knowledge sources, such as the product catalog, policy documents, and store website content, to your agent, enabling it to provide AI-powered answers using Retrieval-Augmented Generation (RAG).

-1. Navigate to Copilot Studio tab, and select **Knowledge (1)** tab from top menu and click on **+ Add knowledge (2)**.
+1. Navigate to the Copilot Studio tab, select the **Knowledge (1)** tab from the top menu, and click on **+ Add knowledge (2)**.

    ![](./media/ex2img4.png)

-1. In the next pane, click on **select to browse** option as shown and in the pop up window to select files, navigate to `C:\datasets\Store-Operations-with-Copilot-Studio-lab-datasets\Fabrikam Returns Policy for Customers` file.
+1. In the next pane, click the **Select to browse** options as shown.
+In the popup window to select files, navigate to `C:\datasets\Store-Operations-with-Copilot-Studio-lab-datasets\Fabrikam Returns Policy for Customers` file.

    ![](./media/ex2img5.png)